Sirpyerre/payment-platform/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-This README provides clear instructions and explanations for setting up and running the project, making it easy for any developer to get started.